 Hi!
 We are Isabelle and Martin, from Montreal, Canada.
-We are about to embark on a sailing adventure from La Rochelle, France in the Summer of 2019 on Oxalis Borealis, our Nautitech Open 40 catamaran.
+We started our sailing adventure in La Rochelle, France in the Summer of 2019 on Oxalis Borealis, our Nautitech Open 40 catamaran.

 Imaginary specie of wild flower joining together the respective universe of each crew member.